Thailand agrees to talks with southern Muslim rebels

 "We'll do our best to solve the problem.
 We'll tell our people to work together to solve the problem," said Hassan Taib, who signed the document in Kuala Lumpur and was described as the BRN liaison officer for Malaysia.

-Hassan was identified as "a senior separatist figure" in a December 2012 report by the International Crisis Group, a Brussels-based think tank.
+Hassan was described as "a senior separatist figure" in a December 2012 report by the International Crisis Group, a Brussels-based think tank.

 DUESSELDORF, Germany German police said they had detained a man who attacked five people at Duesseldorf central train station with an axe on Thursday.